wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

     001 TEST_AGENT_1 any 5520ccc4fc68eba8d3e49337784e4853f4fce44e3778d22d51b1366e013cf4f3

-On the manager side, the agent can be found and appears with ``active`` status after a few seconds.
+The agent can be found on the manager side and appears with ``active`` status after a few seconds.
 Running the following command shows the new registered agent.

 .. code-block:: console